Wednesday, December 8, 2010

 A quiz in 3D animation

 Your Answer: Modeling Believe it or not, the process is most often called "modeling."
 Basically it involves taking four point polygons within the software and combining them and moving points to shape the intended object.
 It is a fun, but time consuming process, as the only shapes within the program to use aside from polygons are basic objects such as circles, cylinders and cubes called primitives.
+I don't know where the name came from, but it is funny to think that I tell people I model professionally from time to time.

+Your Answer: Texturing Texturing is an art all of its own.
+It takes a great amount of time to tweak a texture.
+The basic texture usually includes a channel for luminosity, diffusion, color, specularity, glossiness, reflection, transparency, translucency, refraction, bump and smoothing.
 In a nutshell, luminosity and diffusion control how much light is absorbed by a texture.
 Color defines the basic color of the texture.
 Specularity, glossiness and reflection comprise the three aspects of reflection.
 Specularity controls how the light is spilled over the surface of the object.
 Glossiness controls how glossy a texture looks.
 And reflection defines how much actual reflection you will see in an object.
 Transparency defines how much you can see through the object.
 Translucency controls how the light is absorbed through an object.
 Refraction is how the light bends through a transparent object (think of looking through the bottom of a glass, how everything distorts.).
 The bump channel defines how course a texture is and smoothing refers to how smooth the texture is.

 Your Answer: Primitives Most modeling uses polygons added together and molded, but you will often need a standard shape to add to an object.
 These standard shapes are called primitives.
 Every piece of software has a similar set of primitives, but includes others.
 A sample standard set from Lightwave 3D, my software of choice, includes a box, a ball, a disc, a cone, and a capsule.
 There is a drop down list of an additional fifteen or so primitives.